malramsay64/phd-thesis/02_Dynamics/introduction.md

 The translational diffusion constant $D_t$ is a measure of how fast particles within the liquid move over a long time period.
-It's formulation is based upon Brownian dynamics, where, over long time periods, the displacement from the origin $\Delta \vect{r}(t)$ at time $t$ averaged over many initial configurations
+Its formulation is based upon Brownian dynamics, where, over long time periods, the displacement from the origin $\Delta \vect{r}(t)$ at time $t$ averaged over many initial configurations